GenAI Capabilities Marketers Should Demand From Their Tech Partners

 Red flags – If the vendor’s AI still requires you to export data and clean it manually, it’s not automation—it’s a disguised to-do list.
 If it takes multiple prompts or workarounds just to get usable insights, it’s not intuitive—it’s inefficient.
 And if adoption across your team is slow or inconsistent, that’s usually a signal the AI isn’t built to work the way marketers actually operate.

-How Celeste AI is delivering on these three pillars
+How is Celeste AI delivering on these three pillars?

 Everything above?
 It’s already live.

 Celeste AI, Skai’s first-of-its-kind generative AI marketing agent for commerce media, was built specifically for brands and agencies navigating the complexity of retail media, paid search, and social.
-It’s not a bolt-on chatbot or a generic prompt layer—it’s trained on commerce-specific data and designed to integrate directly into marketing workflows.
+It’s not a bolt-on chatbot or a generic prompt layer—it’s trained on commerce-specific data and designed to integrate directly into marketing workflows. .

 Celeste doesn’t just generate summaries.
 It delivers real, actionable guidance: budget reallocations, keyword recommendations, SKU-level insights, anomaly detection, and channel-specific strategy prompts.
 It benchmarks across brands and retailers, detects issues before they spiral, and recommends what to do next—clearly and in plain language.

 What makes it useful isn’t just the intelligence.
 It’s the integration.
 Celeste is there when you need it, helping you make smarter decisions, faster.
 Whether you’re optimizing today or planning next quarter, it’s built to reduce the noise and increase the impact.
+This aligns with recent Gartner research showing that CMOs expect advances in AI to dramatically reshape their role and outcomes over the next two years, but only when AI is embedded deeply enough to influence everyday decisions.

 Because GenAI capabilities shouldn’t just describe the work—it should help you win it.